johnshearing/beemocracy/Beemocracy2.0.md

         * and so on
       * All ADA holders can serve as scouts, which is to write solicitations and recommend a vote for or against a governance proposal.
         * These solicitations may be considered by the jurors.
 So everyone gets a voice as they gain history, reputation, and rank.
-      * Jurors can get a lot of information from the body of solicitations before reading them individually.
+      * Jurors can get a lot of information from the body of solicitations even before reading them individually.
         * Solicitations will be aggregated by various categories so that jurors can get a sense of how the community feels even before reading the individual solicitations.
         * Jurors can also see who has recommended for or against a proposal.
           * While scouts can choose to remain anonymous, they may also choose to reveal their identities.